Is Mel B Married? Not Anymore, And Here’s What She Says About Her Ex-Husband

 People magazine on Monday obtained divorce papers, which show that Mel B’s husband Stephen Belafonte and the former Spice Girls member initiated their divorce proceedings on December 28, 2016.

-It’s unclear why Mel B decided to hide her ongoing divorce from the father of her five-year-old daughter Madison Brown Belafonte, from the media, but there has been an ongoing speculation that Stephen Belafonte may have been physically abusing his wife after Mel B showed up at December, 2014’s finale of U.K.’s X Factor with what appeared to be bruises.
+It’s unclear why Mel B decided to hide her ongoing divorce from the father of her 5-year-old daughter Madison Brown Belafonte, from the media, but there has been an ongoing speculation that Stephen Belafonte may have been physically abusing his wife after Mel B showed up in December 2014’s finale of U.K.’s X Factor with what appeared to be bruises.

 While it’s unclear if the suspected domestic abuse from Mel B’s husband was the reason for their divorce, there’s now a clear answer to the question: “Is Mel B married?”
 She is not!